 We got married at Laurel Fork United Methodist Church in West Virginia.
 I’m the fourth or fifth generation in my family to attend the little, white church on the hill and it was where I wanted to pledge my heart to my husband for life.

 We invited our friends and family, but didn’t expect many to make the trek to Nowhere, WV, for the nuptials.
 Those who did travel from SC (where we lived then) were encouraged to use the facilities at their hotel before coming to the church 30 minutes away in Laurel Fork.

 Ha-ha, they thought, a West Virginia joke.
 Nope.
-Even today the only bathroom at my home church is an outhouse.
+Even today the only bathroom is an outhouse.
 Of course, some adventurous souls might have enjoyed the experience, but I’m pretty sure everyone held it until the reception back in town.

 When I was a kid, we actually had TWO outhouses at church.
 One for the ladies and one for the gentlemen.
 The ladies had two stalls (fancy) each with a separate door for privacy.
 It was painted white and tucked back in the trees behind the church for discretion.
 Unfortunately, it’s leafy, protected eaves seemed to be prime spots for wasps to build their nests, but you often have to sacrifice something for the sake of your dignity.

 The men’s outhouse was a much roomier one-seater with an open end that served as an, ahhh, urinal.
 It was closer to the doors of the church, which often made it preferable when I was young.
 The wooden seat was worn remarkably smooth and there was always a stack of church bulletins in place of toilet paper.
 Waste not, want not.